jaceklaskowski/jaceklaskowski.github.io/source/_posts/2014-07-08-contributing-to-open-source-projects-on-github-cheat-sheet.markdown

 where `master` is the name of the master branch of the project you forked and then branched for your changes.

 Fix any merge issues while rebasing.
+When fixed, `git add` the files and `git rebase --continue` afterwards.

+You can always go back to the previous state (before squashing) with `git rebase --abort`.

-It's worth the time since merging the changes with the master becomes a no-brainer for the project maintainers.
+Doing squashing is worth the time since merging the changes with the master later on becomes a no-brainer for the project maintainers.

+You may also want to read the article [squashing commits with rebase](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) that has helped me a lot to get the gist of rebasing under git.

 ## Deleting remote and local branches